lavakin/gatai/README.rst

     :target: https://trapga.readthedocs.io/en/latest/?badge=latest
     :alt: Documentation Status

-TraP-GA
+TAI-Chi
 =============

 Overview
 -------------------

-The TraP-GA is a Python library built upon SetMiG, designed for extracting genes that play a significant role in development.
+TAI-Chi  is a Python library built upon SetMiG, designed for extracting genes that play a significant role in development.
 It utilizes transcriptomic data of genes, spanning multiple developmental stages and their respective gene ages (for more information on how to get the gene ages, see [GeneEra](https://github.com/josuebarrera/GenEra)).

 The project features an algorithm designed to identify genes contributing to the observed hourglass pattern in developmental gene expression data.
 The hourglass pattern refers to a characteristic developmental pattern observed in various organisms, where the morphological and genetic similarities between individuals are most pronounced at a specific stage of development.